Will there be an mRNA vaccine for cancer? | DW | 23.07.2021

 "Then you compare that to normal tissue and you look for differences in that particular cancer," said Houston Methodist Hospital's Cooke.

-The ideal situation is that the proteins are only expressed by the cancer cells, but other parts of the body, like healthy tissue, can produce the same proteins.
-This means it is possible that some kind of autoimmune response could occur, if the immune system attacks healthy tissue that it believes is foreign.
+The ideal situation is that the proteins are expressed only by the cancer cells, but other parts of the body, like healthy tissue, can also produce the same proteins.
+This means it is possible that some kind of autoimmune response could occur if the immune system attacks healthy tissue that it believes is foreign.

 Depending on the type of cancer, it may be possible to create preventative vaccines for people at risk of developing certain types of cancer.